bluesillybeard/Trilateral/README.md

 This is the C# rewrite I've mentioned several times. <br>
 Not only is the Java codebase an absolute mess, but C# is a better language to use for this project.
+Also it has since been renamed to Trilateral, it used to be called Voxelesque.

 Check out the [planning document](https://docs.google.com/document/d/1Fdh-ZeGf8YEUFWpwgS4D_PbiXnAFNS3MLjdPwnYaDAo) <br>
 And the [Devlogs](https://youtu.be/M8LMCoB7KTM) <br>